TheRealClodius/autopilot-expert-export-replit/replit.md

 ## Recent Changes

+✅ **June 27, 2025 - Cloud Run Deployment Configuration Fixed**
+- Updated application to use dynamic PORT environment variable for Cloud Run compatibility
+- Removed Redis and Celery dependencies from deployment configuration
+- Disabled Redis/Celery port configuration that was causing connection failures
+- Application now binds to all interfaces (0.0.0.0) for proper Cloud Run deployment
+- Simplified dependencies to only include required packages for deployment

 ✅ **June 27, 2025 - Redis Fallback System Implemented**
 - Fixed deployment failure caused by Redis connection errors in production
 - Implemented in-memory cache fallback when Redis is unavailable